 Consider Transportation Before You Recruit

 While some students have cars, most do not.
 Make sure you can either provide transportation for students, work with an organization to set up transport, or offer opportunities close to public transportation.
-It’s fruitless to find ways to get college students to volunteer if they can’t get to your location.
+It’s fruitless to find ways to get college student volunteers if they can’t get to your location.

 Go to a Job Fair